JakeBogie/builder-gcp/README.md

   - Compute Engine API

 ### GCP Service Account Setup:
-(Perform the following steps in the 'keys' directory and replace the variable `GCP-PROJECT` with your GCP project ID)
+Perform the following steps in the 'keys' directory and replace the variable `GCP-PROJECT` with your GCP project ID.
 ```
 gcloud iam service-accounts create pcf-tform --display-name "PCF Terraform Service Account"